crizzs/Flight_Buddy_App/README.md

 # Flight Buddy (A Prototype)

-A Node app built with MongoDB, Angular, AWS SNS and interfacing with Tesseract, OpenOCR Project (Team Om's API service).
+A Node app built with MongoDB, Angular, AWS SNS and interfacing with Tesseract, OpenOCR Project.

 Presently, Tesseract can recognise various types of images, pdf and text across 100+ languages.